-2.2 When coming to collecting my signature
+2.2 How to collect my signature

-After I have corrected and approved your reports, when you come to collect my signature, please consider the following:
+After I have corrected and approved your reports, when you contact me to collect my signature, please have the document pre-filled, so that I only have to sign.

-- Please always come in with your study partner, so I can give you both the signature at the same time. - Have the document pre-filled, so that I only have to sign.
 I will not fill out the form for you.